WhiteLagoon/vootdownloader/README.md

-# Voot Video Downloader #
+# Video Stream Downloader For Hotstar,Voot and Dailymotion  #

 ### Description ###

 * Commandline video downloader for Windows
-* Available Chrome Extension
+* Available Chrome Extension and command line downloader for premium Hotstar Videos(not for all)
-* Version 1.0.0
+* Version 2.0.0

 ### Step to install the chrome extension ###